julik/sylens/README.markdown

 Nuke allows for arbitrary UV attributes to be added to the main geometry.
 If you want to manipulate a non-standard UV channel punch it's name in here.
 Normally you would leave this parameter at it's default setting.

+## The SyGeo node

+SyGeo undistorts the vertex coordinates in your geometry.
+It's primarily designed to undistort Card nodes that you place your footage on.

+### Workflow with UV distortion

+Typically you would be using it like this:

+![SyUV DAG][18]

+Here we pump the footage into a Card node, which then gets straightened.
+This is analogous to the distortion parameters of the Card node itself.

+### Explanation of the UI controls

+#### k

+Quartic distortion coefficient.
+This is calculated by Syntheyes and needs to be punched in here.

+#### kcube

+Cubic distortion modifier.
+If you used this in Syntheyes you can apply it here as well.

+#### aspect

+The Syntheyes algorithm **requires** the aspect ratio of your distorted plate.
+This cannot be automatically deciphered from the UVs so you need to dial it in manually.
+Use your image's aspect ratio.

+#### ushift

+Sometimes you are dealing with off-center lens distortion.
+This can occur when a lens is fitted onto the camera but not properly centered onto the sensor (some lens adapters are especially susceptible to this, like the anamorphic Alexa fittings).
+Apply some margin here to shift your distortion midpoint left or right with regards to the center of your digital plate.

+#### vshift

+Sometimes you are dealing with off-center lens distortion.
+This can occur when a lens is fitted onto the camera but not properly centered onto the sensor (some lens adapters are especially susceptible to this, like the anamorphic Alexa fittings).
+Apply some margin here to shift your distortion midpoint up or down with regards to the center of your digital plate.

 ## The SyCamera node

 The SyCamera node performs distortion in camera space.
 You can use it just like you would use a standard Nuke camera node.
 However, once plugged into the render node it will distort the rendered output according to the Syntheyes algorithm.